mariohernandez/gatsby_training/docs/chapter-1/what-is-JAMstack.md

 **Security**
 Static sites have very little vulnerabilities since they have minimal points of entry for attacks.
-All the dynamic functionality is handled externality with APIs.
+All the dynamic functionality is handled externally with APIs.

 **Better Performance**
 Monolithic origins that require builds for every visitor can have have poor performance results.